akamai/terraform-provider-akamai/docs/resources/appsec_waf_mode.md

 ---
 layout: "akamai"
-page_title: "Akamai: Mode"
+page_title: "Akamai: WAF Mode"
 subcategory: "Application Security"
 description: |-
- Mode
+ WAF Mode
 ---

-# akamai_appsec_mode
+# akamai_appsec_waf_mode

-Use the `akamai_appsec_mode` resource to specify how your rule sets are updated.
+Use the `akamai_appsec_waf_mode` resource to specify how your rule sets are updated.
 Use KRS mode to update the rule sets manually, or AAG to have them update automatically.

 ## Example Usage